What You Will Learn With This eBook

 Behavioral Design Patterns

-Abstraction is the act of perceiving an entity from a narrow perspective.
-For example, in the context of education a person can be reduced to a student, and in the context of employment a person can be reduced to an employee.
+Abstraction is the act of perceiving an entity from a broad perspective.
+For example, in the context of education a person can be generalized as a student, and in the context of employment a person can be generalized as an employee.
 Each abstraction reduces the attributes of a person to a subset of relevant information.
 The goal of abstraction is to reduce complexity in software systems.

 Encapsulation is a technique that encourages abstraction by purposefully hiding information.
 For example, the mechanical details of a car engine are encapsulated behind a steering wheel and floor pedals.
 Anyone familiar with this interface could drive a car without knowing what type of engine was under the hood.
 Java encourages encapsulation through the use of interfaces and by providing access modifiers that limit the visibility of classes, fields, and methods.